-Table 4 shows that the null hypothesis of no structural break in the ep ratio is strongly rejected in favor of one or two breaks (first row).
-The Perron test estimates a 1990 break date in the one-break case and 1953 and 1994 break dates in the two-break case.
+break case and 1953 and 1994 break dates in the two-break case.
 These line up almost perfectly with the dp break dates in Table 2.
-One other often used valuation ratio, the log book-to-market ratio (bm) also displays strong evidence of two breaks with similar break dates in 1953 and 1990.
+One other often used valuation ratio, the log book-to-market ratio (bm) also displays strong evidence of two breaks with similar break dates in 1953 and 1990 (row 2).
 Clearly, there is evidence for a permanent or strongly persistent component in all valuation ratios.